 The Enrollment Services Center (ESC) is committed to helping students stay on track both academically and financially to maximize their educational experience at NYIT.
-All first-year students work with a personal ESC Manager who is dedicated to enhancing student satisfaction and retention by streamlining all administrative procedures including those relating to financial aid, billing, registration, and advisement.
+All first-year students work with a personal ESC Senior Specialist who is dedicated to enhancing student satisfaction and retention by streamlining all administrative procedures including those relating to financial aid, billing, registration, and advisement.
 The ESC provides a wide range of services intended to promote student success and retention including:

-assigning each first-year undergraduate student an ESC specialist who can help navigate the transition from high school to college and provide campus connections in a welcoming and supportive way.

-providing advisement for first-semester undergraduate students.

-interpreting administrative policies and procedures in the areas of financial aid, billing, registration, and advisement in support of students' academic and financial objectives.

-assisting students with registration issues (e.g., online registration process, dropping/adding or withdrawing from courses, changing majors, and more).

-answering general questions concerning NYIT and helping resolve student issues/concerns.
+- Assigning each first-year undergraduate student an ESC Senior Specialist who can help navigate the transition from high school to college, and provide campus connections in a welcoming and supportive way - Providing personalized guidance for first-semester undergraduate students - Interpreting administrative policies and procedures in the areas of financial aid, billing, registration, and advisement in support of students' academic and financial objectives - Assisting students with registration issues (e.g., online registration process, dropping/adding or withdrawing from courses, changing majors, and more) - Answering general questions concerning NYIT and helping resolve student issues/concerns

-providing personalized assistance to veterans-see details below.